Tina-Farshadi/Tina-Farshadi/README.md

 ## Hi there 👋

+🎓 Computer Engineering student at Babol Noshirvani University of Technology

- 🔭 I’m currently working on TikiSweets project
+ 🔭currently working on TikiSweets project

- 🌱 I’m currently learning backend developement
+ 🌱learning backend developement

  📫 How to reach me: tina.fsh83@gmail.com